SALVE

 Advancing liver disease research across Europe

 SALVE (Study of Alcohol-Related Liver Disease in Europe) is a multi-centre research consortium uniting leading hepatologists, pathologists, and clinical researchers from across Europe.
-Our collaborative network spans seven countries and brings together expertise from major university hospitals and research centres.
+Our collaborative network spans 21 countries and brings together expertise from major university hospitals and research centres.

 Our mission is to improve outcomes for patients with alcohol-related liver disease through collaborative research into natural history, pathogenesis, biomarker development, and novel therapeutic approaches.
 By pooling clinical data and expertise across borders, we aim to accelerate discoveries that translate into better patient care.